 DISCLAIMER: Always check with your legal or accounting advisor for a final determination on any of these questions/issues.

 Check with smaller banks and credit unions in your area.
-There are also online brokers, like Quickbooks, Paypal, and kabbage.com, that people have used successfully to apply
+There are also online brokers, like Quickbooks, Paypal, and kabbage.com, that businesses have used successfully to apply.

 Yes, absolutely!
 This is the question we have received most often.
-To qualify, you have had to show a profit in 2019 and be able to upload as part of the application process a copy of your 2019 Schedule C or a profit and loss statement to your bank.
+To qualify, you have had to show a profit in 2019 OR 2020 and be able to upload as part of the application process a copy of your 2019 OR 2020 Schedule C or a profit and loss statement to your bank.
 We recommend that if you qualify, you should apply as soon as possible.

 Include the following items in your calculation –

 Add these amounts together, divide by 12 to calculate your average monthly "payroll", and multiply by 2.5.

 No. Any money you withdrew from your S-Corporation during 2019 or 2020 that did not go through salary is not eligible to be used in the calculation of your PPP loan amount.

 It is not considered taxable income, even if it is forgiven.
 Any expenses you use towards forgiveness are tax-deductible on your 2020 business tax return.

 Also, it does not need to be included in gross receipts (revenues) when calculating the required 25% decrease from 2019 to 2020 for 2nd round PPP loans.

 Yes.
 We recommend that you apply for unemployment and the PPP as soon as possible.
 It's not clear how long it will take to be approved for and receive either one.